ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v3.4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

         - Remove all ":8443" from the existing URL (such port is not used anymore)

       <AttributeAuthorityDescriptor> Section:
-        - From the list "protocolSupportEnumeration" replace the value of:
+        - From the list "protocolSupportEnumeration" remove the value:
           - urn:oasis:names:tc:SAML:1.1:protocol
-          with
+          and leave:
           - urn:oasis:names:tc:SAML:2.0:protocol

         - Remove the endpoint: